cdr30/barakuda/README.txt

-- NEMO output data! => A directory containing the monthly NEMO output to analyze (grid_T, grid_U, grid_V and icemod files) as "*.nc", "*.nc.gz" or ".nc4"
+- NEMO output data! => A directory containing the monthly NEMO output to analyze (grid_T, grid_U, grid_V and icemod files) as "*.nc", "*.nc.gz" or ".nc4" => alternatively it's a good idea to save the SBC files too...

 - a NEMO mesh_mask file and the the corresponding basin_mask (ocean basins).
   (variables MM_FILE and BM_FILE into your config/conf_<MYCONF>.sh file)